-In 2023, the sustainability work is based on a number of positions within functionality, inclusion and documentation for sustainability:
+In 2023, our work with sustainability will be based on a number of positions within functionality, inclusion and documentation.
+We believe that:

 New life for existing buildings and spaces